gsgauravsomani/esdp-imerg-gpcp-climatology/README.md

 ## 5) Regridding: Why and What It Means

-IMERG is finer-resolution; GPCP is coarser (2.5 degree grid).
-For direct grid-cell comparison, both datasets must share the same grid.
+IMERG has a much finer native spatial resolution than GPCP.
+For direct grid-cell-wise comparison, both datasets must share the same spatial grid.
+In this project, IMERG is regridded onto the coarser GPCP grid.

+Linear interpolation via `xarray.interp` was used for this purpose.
+This approach smooths sub-grid spatial variability and does not conserve fine-scale precipitation totals, but it is appropriate for monthly, regional-scale intercomparison where large-scale patterns and seasonal variability are of primary interest.

+Conservative regridding using xESMF was considered.
+However, platform-specific dependency constraints on a Windows-based environment prevented reliable installation within the project timeframe.
+Given the monthly temporal resolution and the emphasis on reproducible workflows, linear interpolation was selected as a robust and portable solution.

 So the project regrids IMERG to GPCP coordinates:
 - Input IMERG field: `precip_mm_day`